Lucsantosg/CloudLogAnalysis/security/auth_iam.md

 ## Getting the IAM token
 {: #iam_token_cli}

-To get the authorization token by using the {{site.data.keyword.Bluemix_notm}} CLI, complete the following steps:
+To get the authorization token by using the {{site.data.keyword.Bluemix_notm}} CLI, complete the following steps from a terminal:

 1. Install the {{site.data.keyword.Bluemix_notm}} CLI.